nadirbad/VerticalSliceArchitecture/README.md

 ### Application

-This projects contains contains all applications logic and shared concerns like Domain Entities, Infrastructure and other common concerns.
-All the business logic is placed in a `Feature` folders.
-Instead of having a file for basically controller, command/query, validator, handlers, models, I placed everything usually in one file and have all the relevant things close together.
+This project contains all application logic and shared concerns like Domain Entities, Infrastructure, and other common concerns.
+All the business logic is placed in a `Feature` folder.
+Instead of having a file for basically controller, command/query, validator, handlers, and models, I placed everything usually in one file, and have all the relevant things close together.

 ## Getting started

 1. Install the latest [.NET 9 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/9.0)
 2. Navigate to `src/Api` and run `dotnet run` to launch the back end (ASP.NET Core Web API) or via `dotnet run --project src/Api/Api.csproj`

-### Build, test and publish application
+### Build, test, and publish the application

 CLI commands executed from the root folder.